saurabhkadu777/my-viper-project/README.md

 * **Dual Operation Modes:**
     * 💻 **CLI Mode:** For backend data processing, fetching, and analysis.
     * 📊 **Dashboard Mode:** For interactive visualization and reporting.

+## 🔍 Live CVE Lookup

+The Live CVE Lookup feature allows you to perform real-time analysis of any CVE:

+* **Instant CVE Lookups:** Enter any CVE ID to get comprehensive details.
+* **Local Database First:** Checks your local database before making external API calls.
+* **Dynamic Data Enrichment:**
+  * NVD data with descriptions, CVSS scores, references, and affected products
+  * EPSS exploitation probability scores
+  * CISA KEV status verification
+  * Live Gemini AI analysis and priority assignment
+  * Real-time risk scoring and alert generation
+* **Save to Database:** Option to save or update the analyzed CVE in your local database for future reference.

+This feature is ideal for:
+* Investigating breaking vulnerabilities as they're published
+* Ad-hoc analysis of CVEs mentioned in threat reports
+* Quick verification of vulnerability details during incident response

 ## 🚀 Tech Stack